-- 1. The right to be informed of the specific violation they are being disciplined for. - 2.
-An opportunity for some kind of hearing prior to punishment. - 3.
+- 1. The right to be informed of the specific violation. - 2.
+An opportunity for some kind of hearing/meeting. - 3.
 The right to an appeal.

 DUE PROCESS FOR STUDENT SUSPENSION

 External Suspension

 Suspension of students from classes for serious infractions of school regulations is authorized by the Board of Education.
 Students may be suspended from school by building administrators for a period of time not to exceed five school days after following prescribed procedures of due process.